-'Stand by, firing': Experts blow up old mortar bomb found in Auckland backyard
+'Stand by, firing': Experts blow up old mortar bomb, gardener hit it with spade

 The old mortar bomb was dug up in the home's backyard yesterday evening at around 5.15pm.

+With the experts saying that even they couldn't determine whether the bomb was a danger or not, it was important for ordinary Kiwis to always call in help and not handle the devices themselves.

+While the area had been evacuated out of an abundance of caution, Watson said the experts were confident there was minimal risk to the area.

-Police then evacuated four streets and about 100 people in the surrounding area, local resident Cameron de Lile said.
+Police had evacuated four streets and about 100 people in the surrounding area, local resident Cameron de Lile said.

 The EOD experts were unable to remove the mortar last night but made it as safe as possible before finding temporary accommodation for the occupiers of the house.